ElasticT3am/ast-generator/README.md

 ![screen shot 2016-09-04 at 18 56 29](https://cloud.githubusercontent.com/assets/11991105/18232103/73a582a6-72d1-11e6-9011-f0a468595e3f.png)

-*  Query for Total number of Lines of Java Code and number of Repos in Neo4j instance
+*  Query for Total number of Java Code lines and total number of Repos in Neo4j instance

 > MATCH (nodes:Repo) RETURN SUM(nodes.linesOfJavaCode) as TotalJavaCode, count(nodes) as TotalNodes;